 Low Impact Development (LID) represents a different way of thinking about stormwater.
-It is a series of design techniques that manage rainfall at the source using uniformly distributed, decentralized techniques that infiltrate, filter, store, evaporate, and detain runoff close to the source.
+It is a series of design techniques that manage rainfall at the source using techniques that infiltrate, filter, store, evaporate, and detain runoff close to the

 Under LID, stormwater runoff is not a waste product, but a resource.
-For instance, LID techniques such as cisterns and rain barrels use collected rain water for irrigation, or as gray water for toilet flushing.
-LID also advances the idea that almost all elements of a site plan (open space and built features) can be used for stormwater control.
-For instance, the parking lot can be made out of porous pavement.
-When stormwater drains through the pavement, it recharges the groundwater.
-Similarly, rooftops can be used as planting areas, soaking up rainwater and reducing runoff.
+For instance, LID techniques such as cisterns and rain barrels elements of a site plan (open space and built features) can be used for stormwater control.
+For instance, the parking lot can stormwater drains through the pavement, rooftops can be used as planting areas,

-LID techniques often cost less to construct than traditional closed designs.
-Case studies conducted by the Low Impact Development Center show a 25-30 percent reduction in site development costs over traditional techniques.
+LID techniques often cost less to construct studies conducted by the Low Impact Development Center show a 25-30 percent reduction in site development costs over traditional techniques.
 One reason for the lower costs is that LID techniques keep stormwater on top of the ground, rather than building the infrastructure underground to handle stormwater.
 Another reason is that small infiltration areas are generally less expensive to construct than one large detention area, particularly if the site is designed to limit the amount of stormwater generated by impervious surfaces.